I Am Sober is a free app that helps you get some control back in your life.

-Heroin is an illegal drug (in America) that is not used in any medical circumstance due to its highly addictive nature.Last updated: June 1, 2018
+Heroin is an illegal drug (in America) that is not used medically due to its highly addictive nature.Last updated: June 1, 2018

 What is Heroin?

 Heroin can take many forms.
-It’s most pure form is a “powder” that can appear white or brown – both colors are additional alias for the drug.
+It’s most pure form is a “powder” that can appear white or brown.

-Impure heroin or “Black Tar Heroin” is a sticky substance that’s the result of poor processing.
-Instead of pure, fine powder, the processing left behind impurities and the end result is a black, sticky substance similar to coal or tar (hence the name).
-In this state it is usually diluted or dissolved and then taken by either intravenous or intramuscular injection.
+Impure heroin, or “Black Tar Heroin” is a sticky substance that’s the result of poor processing.
+Instead of pure, fine powder, the processing left behind impurities, which makes black tar heroin more dangerous.
+The end result is a black, sticky substance similar to coal or tar (hence the name).
+Users dilute and dissolve black tar heroin and then either inject it into a vein or a muscle.

-Due to injections circulating throughout the whole body rapidly, the high is usually more potent and it requires less to reach that high.
-Plus, because black tar heroin is full of impurities, the IV route is usually cheaper.
+Due to venous injections circulating throughout the whole body rapidly, the high from IV use is usually more potent; it requires less heroin to reach that high.
+Plus, because black tar heroin is full of impurities, it is usually cheaper.

 What is in Heroin?